lab11/atum/README.md

 Atum is a ½ inch² drop-in sensor node module designed to enable rapid prototyping of wireless embedded devices.
 The core of Atum is a CC2538 SoC with an Arm Cortex M3 and 802.15.4 radio.
-Atum also includes an antenna, 512 bytes of non-volatile FRAM memory, and an RTC.
+Atum also includes an antenna, 512 bytes of non-volatile FRAM memory, an RTC, and a tri-color LED.

 Atum is designed to have two different usage patterns.
 First, three sides of the device have castellated headers allowing Atum to be directly